 Even though a person may not exactly meet the criteria in the regulation, a disability case may still be won by developing evidence on the functional and even the emotional impact of this devastating illness.

 Depression is a common response to this life-threatening illness.
-In some cases the depression becomes a greater disabling force than the heart condition itself.
-It is often poorly documented.
+In some cases the depression becomes a greater disabling force than the heart condition itself, but it is often poorly documented.
 It is also important to gather medical and other statements about the person’s fatigue level and general stamina, as well as capacity to lift, stand and walk.
 Memory problems should also be noted.
+Our Social Security benefits lawyer can assist you with collecting the proper evidence to document all angles of your condition.

 Social Security has added cardiovascular disease to the 88 other diseases in the “Compassionate Allowances” list.
 These are conditions that by definition qualify a person for disability benefits.
 This categorization means that benefits are paid immediately to a person who meets the definition.